Skip to content

 For this open day you can book your tickets in advance.
 Click on the yellow button below to book or you can just turn up and pay on the day.

 Refreshments Light refreshments at Bakehouse Café.
-Ashridge House & Bakehouse only accepts payments by card.
-Dine inside & out in the courtyard, for both light refreshments & substantial meals.
+Ashridge House & Bakehouse Cafe only accept payments by card.
+Dine inside or out in the courtyard, for both light refreshments & substantial meals.

 Admission Adult: £7.50